eamiddlebrook/OrthoPhyl/README.md

 ```
 #!/bin/bash

-# invoked at the beginning of orthophylo.X.slurm with
+# invoked at the beginning of OrthoPhyl with
 # source $script_home/control_file.required

 ###################################